-We acknowledge the US Air Force Office of Scientific Research (Program Managers: Dr. Douglas Smith and Dr. Gregg Abate, Grant number: FA9550-17-1-0222) for funding this project.
+We acknowledge the US Air Force Office of Scientific Research (Program Managers: Dr. Gregg Abate and Dr. Douglas Smith, Grant number: FA9550-17-1-0222) for funding this project.
+We thank anonymous referees for their valuable comments in improving this paper.